qmacro/cloud-platform-workflow-virtual-pilot/exercises/02/readme.md

 There is a sample application project that has everything required to set things up from a platform perspective to be able to interact with the Workflow service in your CF environment.

 :point_right: In the SAP Web IDE go to the Editor perspective and use the menu path "File -> New -> Project From Sample Application".
-Find and select the sample application "Workflow Applications on SAP Fiori Launchpad for Cloud Foundry (Trial)", checking and confirming the license agreement:
+Find and select the sample application "**Workflow Applications on SAP Fiori Launchpad for Cloud Foundry (Trial)**", checking and confirming the license agreement:

 ![sample application selection](sampleappselection.png)